Queensland's reliable infrastructure

 The Queensland Government remains committed to delivering key infrastructure and rural economic development initiatives to ensure regional Queensland remains sustainable, livable and prosperous.
-This commitment is reflected in the 2011-12 budget, where more than 58% of capital expenditure was outside the greater Brisbane area.

-Learn more about economic development in regional Queensland.
+Learn more about regional development.

 Queensland has 5 international airports located in Brisbane, Gold Coast, Cairns, Townsville and Rockhampton with daily services to many destinations.
 Major regional airports include Mackay, Maroochydore, Hervey Bay, Maryborough, Bundaberg and Kingaroy.